NIA searches Waze's office; court rejects his plea against arrest | Law-Order

 A court, meanwhile, rejected Waze's plea contending that the manner of his arrest by the agency was illegal.

+Late at night, the NIA said that a Mercedes which Waze, an assistant police inspector, was using was seized and Rs 5 lakh cash was recovered from it.

-Waze, arrested in the case on March 13, was attached to the Crime Intelligence Unit (CIU) of city police's crime branch till recently.
+Waze, arrested in the case on March 13 for his alleged role in the crime, was attached to the Crime Intelligence Unit (CIU) of city police's crime branch till recently.
 The office is located in the police commissioner's office compound in south Mumbai.

 The National Investigation Agency team recovered some ''incriminating'' documents and electronic evidence such as laptop, iPad and mobile phones from Waze's office there, a police official said.